 DCASE EduTours are specifically for DC education professionals, including charter school administrators, state leaders, advocates and special education attorneys.
 JOIN us for an intimate visit to these nonpublic special education schools: The Lab School, The Chelsea School, The Ivymount School, The PHILLIPS Program (Fairfax campus), Katherine Thomas School, and The Foundations School (Largo campus).
 Learn about innovative vocational programs, & special education classrooms with integrated clinical services & experiential learning.
 Learn more and RSVP.
+(Please note due to school closures for the quarantine our last two EduTours have been cancelled!)

 The Kingsbury Center, Washington DC (Photo via Google Street View)